“If there were one more thing I could do, it would be to go on safari once again. Karen Blixen (Danish Author of "Out of Africa")

 It had been a long and trying five months of provincial lockdown and the excitement of being in the bush was what I had missed the most.
 So, as soon as inter-provincial travel opened up again, we headed off to Safari Plains near Bela-Bela in Limpopo.

-Just over two hours away from Johannesburg, Safari Plains is situated within the malaria-free Greater Mabula Private Game Reserve against the backdrop of the majestic Waterberg Mountains.
-The lodge is fairly new, having opened in December 2018, and is the luxury option to its sister property, the popular Mabula Game Lodge.
+Just over two hours away from Johannesburg, Safari Plains is situated within the malaria-free Greater Mabula Private Game Reserve, one of the closest Big 5 game reserves near Johannesburg, against the backdrop of the majestic Waterberg Mountains.
+The lodge opened in December 2018, and is the luxury option to its sister property, the popular Mabula Game Lodge.

 Our temperatures were checked at the entrance of the reserve and we proceeded to the lodge where we received a warm welcome from Dries and his friendly staff.
 It was obvious that they had broad smiles even though they were wearing masks, and they told us how happy they were to be hosting guests again.
 Safari Plains was one of the first lodges to re-open once travel was permitted again.